defold/doc/docs/en/manuals/gui-clipping.md

 ## Creating a clipping node

-Box, Text and Pie nodes nodes can be used for clipping.
+Box, Text and Pie nodes can be used for clipping.
 To create a clipping node, add a node in your GUI, then set its properties accordingly:

 Clipping Mode
 : The mode used for clipping.